vispy/vispy.js/README.md

 ## Develop mode
-Run gulp to autorebuild when a file change:
+Run gulp to autorebuild when a file changes:

     ./node_modules/.bin/gulp dev